Live Editing: How to Edit Audio While Recording in Descript

 Editing While Recording: The Good Kind of Multi-Tasking

-Editing while recording is not the kind of multi-tasking that splits your mind in two and invites errors.
+Editing while recording is not the kind of multi-tasking that splits your in and invites errors.
 Editing while recording lets you decide on preferred takes then and there, while they are still fresh in your mind, and eliminate the time-consuming step of playback after an unedited recording is complete.

 For a tutorial on editing video based on the transcript, we cover the details in How to Edit Video in a Text Editor With Descript (From Auto Transcripts).
 To learn how to swiftly correct transcript errors, check out the tutorial How to Correct Automatic Transcription Errors With Descript (Tips and Shortcuts).